fabien0102/ts-to-zod/README.md

 });
 ```

-It can also reference classes imported from any modules:
+It can also reference imported types from any modules but will use an `any` validation as placeholder, as we cannot now
+their schema.

 ```ts
 // source.ts